8thanu8/CypressNew/README.md

 # Entity Search
 Cypress Automation Testing ES Updated

+# A. Set Guide:

+Start Up Entity Search via Termainal:
+1. Open termainal
+2. cd Entity Search
+3. make upgrade
+4 Wait x amount of time, for access to Entity Search to be granted and setup.

-Opening Cypress
+# B. Opening Cypress:

 1. Open terminal
 2. type node_modules/.bin/cypress open
 3. hit enter
-4. this should open cypress, and if you double click 'new.js' on the bottom it will run the tests.
+4. this should open cypress, and if you double click 'new.js' on the bottom it will open another window and run the tests.

-Opening Test Codes
+# C. Opening Test Codes:

-1.Open Intelliji
+1. Open Viusual Studios
 2. Go to file open and then select the cypress folder
 3. which is in admin/cypress/intergration/new.js
-4.after opening this you can view the code on intelliji
+4. after opening this you can view the code/edit the code on visual studio.